emerson@netdevops:~/proxbox-api$ ./describe.sh proxbox-api

 # coverage

-- ├─Auth helpers in proxbox_api/e2e/ are the only place Playwright is used in the backend.
+- ├─Auth helpers in proxbox_api/e2e/ are the only place Playwright is used in the backend; the proxmox_sdk_mock fixture switches container tags based on the PROXMOX_SERVICE env var.

-- ├─Release gate: publish-testpypi.yml validates TestPyPI installs first, then PyPI rc/final installs, Docker image publish, and post-publish E2E.
+- ├─Release gate: publish-testpypi.yml validates TestPyPI installs first, then PyPI rc/final installs, Docker image publish, and post-publish E2E across the same service matrix.

 › ci workflow: .github/workflows/ci.yml